Pantera: 1986–1989: Anselmo's introduction and Power Metal

 Pantera began a search for Glaze's replacement and initially auditioned Matt L'Amour, a David Coverdale lookalike.
 He sang a number of shows with the band in Los Angeles during the winter of 1986, but it became somewhat apparent that L'Amour could not hit the high notes Glaze was capable of.
-Together, with his lack of stage presence, this meant that Pantera could only play cover songs, leading to L'Amour's departure.
+Together with his lack of stage presence, this meant that Pantera could only play cover songs, leading to L'Amour's departure.
 Pantera next auditioned El Paso native Rick Mythiasin, later to sing for Steel Prophet and Agent Steel; however, cultural and image differences – Mythiasin failed to adapt to the Southern culture of the other members – meant his tenure was even shorter than that of L'Amour.
 A former schoolmate of the Abbott brothers, David Peacock of the band Forced Entry (who had supported Warlock), joined the band as lead vocalist in the spring of 1986, but despite Pantera doing most of the work for their fourth album during the summer with Peacock, Rex and the Abbotts found Peacock's voice to be unsuited to the musical direction Pantera wished for.
-By the end of the year, Pantera even revisited original frontman Donny Hart, but Hart himself knew that he was not the right man Pantera were seeking and Jerry Abbott was to fire him.
+By the end of the year, Pantera even revisited original frontman Donny Hart, but Hart himself knew that he was not the right frontman Pantera were seeking and Jerry Abbott was going to fire him.

-During 1986, New Orleans native Phil Anselmo had heard Pantera were looking for a singer.
+Also in 1986, New Orleans native and then-eighteen year old Phil Anselmo had heard Pantera were looking for a singer.
 At the end of the year, they invited him to audition, and the eighteen-year old Anselmo was hired as the new vocalist on the spot.
 Anselmo had previously been the vocalist for the bands Samhain (not to be confused with Glenn Danzig's band of the same name) and Razor White.
 Upon playing with Pantera, Anselmo immediately clicked with the other three members.
 The years 1986 and 1987 saw the release of several landmark thrash metal albums that would prove influential to Pantera's developing musical style.
 Among the most prominent of these were Metallica's Master of Puppets, Slayer's Reign in Blood, Anthrax's Among the Living, and Megadeth's Peace Sells... but Who's Buying?.
 When Anselmo joined the band, he would bring his mixtapes with him and play bands such as Exhorder, Slayer, and Rigor Mortis to the other band members.